olivier-zami/oculie-odtToHtml/README.md

 # Ophir.php
 ## PHP script that converts ODT to HTML
-ophir.php is a lightweight script that parses an <b>open document</b> file and outputs a <b><i>simple</i> HTML</b> file, with very few tags (contrarily to most other tools that do the same thing).
+This project is cloned from ophir.php.
+Ophir is a lightweight script that parses an <b>open document</b> file and outputs a <b><i>simple</i> HTML</b> file, with very few tags (contrarily to most other tools that do the same thing).

 ## Features
-Currently, the script can convert the following:
+Currently, the script can convert the following: (might be disable for now due to refactoring)
  - bold (```<strong>``` tag)
  - italic (```<i>``` tag)
  - underline (```<u>``` tag)